-Commonwealth PhD Scholarships are for candidates from low and middle-income Commonwealth countries, for full-time doctoral study at a UK university.
+The Commonwealth PhD Scholarships are awarded to candidates from the Commonwealth’s least developed and fragile states for full-time doctoral study at a UK university.

 Commonwealth PhD Scholarships Eligibility

-Be available to start your academic studies in the UK by the start of the UK academic year in September 2022;
+- Be available to start academic studies in the UK by the start of the UK academic year in September 2023.

-By September 2022, hold a first degree of at least upper second class (2:1) honours standard, or a second class degree (2:2) and a relevant postgraduate qualification (usually a Master’s degree).
-The CSC would not normally fund a second UK Master’s degree.
-If you are applying for a second UK Master’s degree, you will need to provide justification as to why you wish to undertake this study;
+- By September 2023, hold a first degree of at least upper second class (2:1) honours standard or a second class degree (2:2) and a relevant postgraduate qualification (usually a Master’s degree).

 Eligible Commonwealth Countries